 In the decision stage, it’s about getting your target audience — whose attention was captured and interest you peaked — to take the next step.

 For example, let’s say you are a headshot photographer who specializes in capturing actors’ headshots and you choose to run an Instagram ad campaign targeting all actors near you.

 In order to address the decision stage, somewhere on your ad you need to have a next step call-out.
-This could be “Click Here to Learn More” that will then take them to your contact page on your website.
+This could be “Click Here to Learn More” which will then take them to your contact page on your website.

 Most people forget this stage because they are so busy trying to capture the attention and interest of the audience.